Research

 Formal Verification of Neural Networks

 As neural networks are deployed in safety-critical settings, rigorous correctness guarantees become essential.
 We develop automata-theoretic and model-checking methods for formally verifying properties of deep neural networks (DNNs) and spiking neural networks (SNNs), with an emphasis on scalability, adversarial robustness, and efficient analysis.
+This direction extends our neuro-symbolic and formal-methods expertise to modern neural models.

 Active Topics